Kuawhrime/MyDream/README.md

 - Language: C
 - Graphics Library: [To be determined - e.g., SDL2, OpenGL]
-- Build System: [To be determined - e.g.,Make, CMake if a choose to do cross-compatibility]
+- Build System: [Make, CMake if a choose to do cross-compatibility]
 - Platform: linux-based, maybe Cross-platform

 ## 🚀 Getting Started